al1fandi/biodiversity-project/README.md

 # Analysis
 The data was analyzed by answering the questions that had been asked.
 Some conclusions were obtained, which are presented below.

-* Distribution of conservation status: 'Species of Concern' has the highest conservation status with 151 species.
-In addition, there are 15 species categorized as 'Endangered' and 10 species categorized as 'Threatened'.
+* Distribution of conservation status: **Species of Concern** has the highest conservation status with 151 species.
+In addition, there are 15 species categorized as **Endangered** and 10 species categorized as **Threatened**.

-* Certain types of species that are endangered: species in category Mammal are potentially endangered than Bird and the other species .
+* Certain types of species that are endangered: Species in category Mammal are potentially endangered than Bird and the other species.

-* Statistical significant:
+* Statistical significant: Based on the p-value, it was found that Mammals are more endangered than Reptiles.

-* Species distribution in national parks:
+* Species distribution in National Parks: Various terrestrial, aquatic, and semi-aquatic animals inhabit **Yellowstone National Park**.
+This finding indicates that Yellowstone National Park has good biodiversity, especially animals.

-* Distribution of conservation status in birds:
+* Distribution of conservation status in birds: There are still many birds that are **not protected**.
+We've got 72 **Species of Concern**, 3 **In Recovery**, and 4 **Endangered** species.

-* Distribution of conservation status in birds of prey:
+* Distribution of conservation status in birds of prey: No birds of prey were found to be **Endangered**.
+Most birds of prey are still unprotected, with 10 **Species of Concern** and 1 species **In Recovery**.

-* Bird of prey distribution:
+* Bird of prey distribution in National Parks: Birds of prey are common in **Yellowstone National Park**.

+# Conclusions
+* Most are **Species of Concern**, but a valuable finding is that of the 25 threatened species, 15 are **Endangered**.
+* Mammal and Bird species are more likely to be **Endangered**.
+* Based on statistical tests, Birds are more likely to be **Endangered** than Reptiles.
+* Birds are the most common animals found.
+The largest distribution of animals is in **Yellowstone National Park**.
+* Many birds are still not protected.
+There are 79 birds with **Protected** status, 4 of which are **Endangered**.
+* No birds of prey are classified as **Endangered**.
+There are 11 protected species and 23 unprotected species.
+* Birds of prey are most common in **Yellowstone National Park**.
+* You can access the code in this link.